mechmotum/mechmotum.github.io/content/pages/guide-msc.rst

   experience in engineering.
 The internship should also be distinct from your MSc literature study and thesis project in the sense that a standalone report for the internship work is required.
+- MyCase is used to track and approve your MSc progress.
+Make sure to utlize this along the way to avoid delays and missing approvals.

-Here are some companies and organizations that have hosted internships with us in the past: Gazelle, Prinoth, Garmin/Tacx, Swugo, B-Cells, Team DSM, SymPy, Bikefitting.com, TrueKinetix, velolab.de, TU Delft Sports Engineering Institute, Aalborg University Sports Sciences.
+Here are some companies and organizations that have hosted internships with us in the past: Gazelle, Prinoth, vanRaam, Garmin/Tacx, Swugo, B-Cells, Team DSM, SymPy, Bikefitting.com, TrueKinetix, velolab.de, TU Delft Sports Engineering Institute, Aalborg University Sports Sciences, Sheffield-Hallam University.

 Literature Study
 ----------------